openshift/training/beta-2-setup.md

 separate "applications" that we want to wire together.

 ### Create a New Project
-Create another new project for this "wiring" project:
+Create another new project for this "wiring" example:

     openshift ex new-project wiring --display-name="Exploring Parameters" \
     --description='An exploration of wiring using parameters' \